 A three-alarm fire scorched the roof and damaged offices at Apple's Cupertino, California campus late Tuesday evening.

 On Sunday morning, security consultant Alan Shimel woke to discover that his personal blog, which is frequented by countless peers and reporters, was pointing to a website featuring explicit gay porn.
 Equally disturbing, he found someone had cracked open his Yahoo!
 Mail account and aired sensitive documents he filed with the Internal Revenue Service.
+Oh, and while the miscreants were at it, they sent crude pornographic images to parents on the Little League baseball team Shimel coached.

 Shhh.
 Don't tell anyone but IBM has announced its XIV extremely scalable storage system, the one acquired with the XIV purchase earlier this year, the one with the technology designed by Moshe Yanai, the originator of EMC's Symmetrix.